 The current policies of airlines only state that an emotional support dog can be denied boarding if it behaves poorly, and this, in fact, this is what happened in the incident in Arizona.
 No documentation about the animals past training is required, but flight attendants may question the owner about the emotional support the dog provides owner.
 And most airlines require documentation from a mental health professional to substantiate the claim of emotional support.

-So how can the airlines now act to increased dog bite safety on airplanes concerning emotional support dogs?
-At this time the issue warrants further consideration given that there has been a market increase in passengers traveling with “emotional support dogs” in the cabin section of an airplane.
-Besides dogs, it has gotten to the point of almost being ridiculous in that passengers are traveling with all sorts of animals, such as snakes, birds, cats and even pigs – all supposedly providing emotional support to the passenger.
-And I am not sure that airlines have a solution because of federal law which dictates “reasonable accommodation” for emotional support animals under the Fair Housing Amendments Act of 1988 (FHA or FHAct).
+So how can the airlines now act to increased dog bite safety on airplanes?
+Further consideration should be given to the marked increase in passengers traveling with “emotional support dogs”.
+Besides dogs, passengers are traveling with different animals, such as snakes, birds, cats and even pigs.
+All supposedly providing emotional support.
+The airline industry may not have a solution because of federal law which dictates “reasonable accommodation” for emotional support animals under the Fair Housing Amendments Act of 1988 (FHA or FHAct).

-Expert opinion is given about dog bite safety in a variety of contexts in a different section of this website.
-And expert opinion pertaining to strict liability for dog bites in California and Arizona can be found here.
+Expert opinion about dog bite safety in different contexts can be found elsewhere on this website.
+Dr. Polsky’s opinions about strict liability for dog bites in California and Arizona can be found here.

-Richard Polsky, PhD has successfully served Arizona attorneys in several dog bites child lawsuits as a dog bite expert on many occasions.
-He available for assignment on cases that involve these kinds of cases, and common issues found the dog bite litigation such as provocation, negligence, and breed tendencies.
+Richard Polsky, Ph.D. has successfully served Arizona attorneys as a dog bite safety expert.
+He available for assignment on cases that involve common issues found the dog bite litigation such as provocation, negligence, and breed tendencies.